-Agencies that are able to receive whistleblower disclosures must ensure that their staff are aware of their obligations under the whistleblower disclosure regime in order to ensure compliance with the short timeframes.
+Agencies that are able to receive whistleblower disclosures must ensure that their staff are aware of their obligations under the whistleblower disclosure regime and comply with the prescribed timeframes.

-A person can make a whistleblower disclosure through any method they choose, so your staff may be contacted by email, post, telephone, in person or through your ordinary lodgement methods.
+A person can make a whistleblower disclosure through any method they choose.
+Therefore, the government agency may be contacted by email, post and telephone.
 A whistleblower does not need to identify themselves as a whistleblower or use any special phrasing to attract the protections and impose investigation obligations upon an agency.

 What is a protected disclosure?

-The first step is determining whether the information you have received amounts to a protected disclosure by a whistleblower.
-The below infographic may help.
-However for detail please see section 337A of the RO Act.
+The first step is determining whether the information received by the government agency amounts to a protected disclosure by a whistleblower.
+The disclosures which qualify for protection are outlined in section 337A of the RO Act.
+For further information, you can also refer to ‘Making a protected disclosure’.

-It is worth noting that a protected disclosure can include information that you may have received in your agency’s normal course of business, for instance an unfair dismissal or an underpayment of wages complaint by an employee of a registered organisation or an alleged breach of right of entry provisions notified by an employer who has had a transaction with an organisation.
+A protected disclosure can include information that is received in the agency’s normal course of business, for instance an unfair dismissal complaint by an employee of a registered organisation or an alleged breach of right of entry provisions notified by an employer who has had a transaction with an organisation.

-Further a disclosure can come to an agency from a person’s lawyer on their behalf.
+A disclosure can also come to an agency from a person’s lawyer on their behalf.

-Once you have determined it is a disclosure, you must allocate the matter to an authorised official within 14 calendar days of receiving the disclosure.
+Once the agency has determined it is a disclosure, it must allocate the matter to an authorised official within 14 calendar days of receiving the disclosure.

 Allocate the matter to an authorised official